-I don’t believe in an afterlife –heaven or hell or anything in-between, but I don’t know that for a fact.
-No one does.
-That’s why religion can get away with proposing these things exist – no one can say for sure, and those that believe it do so on faith.
-What I do know is that if there is an afterlife, and Lynn is in that place, I don’t want her hanging around because she thinks she needs to look after me, or worse, wants to be with me but can’t.
+One thing that continued to worry me was, if there is an afterlife, and Lynn is in that place, I don’t want her hanging around here because she thinks she needs to look after me, or worse, wants to be with me but can’t.
 That would be profoundly sad.
 If she is in some unlikely afterlife, I sincerely want her to move on with her new existence, knowing that I loved her dearly.
 And I need to do the same.
 So, that was a strange conversation I had with a dark, empty room one weird, inebriated night, but it gave me peace when I was done.

 Then, about six months after Lynn died, I got an offer from my Sister-in-Law and her husband to help me clear out Lynn’s belongings.
 This is something I had not been able to face alone.
 It was three months before I could even pick up her shoes left beside the bed, much less clean out drawers or closets.
 I gratefully accepted the offer, and as it turned out, they did all the real work, and I just pointed at things that needed to go, and they took care of it.
 Still, I was reduced to tears several times a day during the process, and it was emotionally exhausting.
 I felt like I was throwing away what I had left of Lynn, but then I would remind myself, rightly, that these are just things, and Lynn is already gone.
 I can’t throw away what is already gone.